codeforamerica/rap-sheet-assistant/README.md

 AWS_ACCESS_KEY_ID
 AWS_SECRET_KEY
 ```
-The access key ID and secret come from your AWS account credentials.
-Be sure to use the account connected to the [AWS PROJECT NAME GOES HERE] AWS project.
-The bucket name is [BUCKET NAME GOES HERE].

 The RAP sheets folder should contain a subfolder for each RAP sheet to be tested.
 In each subfolder, it expects to find an image file for each page of the RAP sheet named `page_#.jpg`, where `#` is replaced by the page number.
 Additionally, the subfolder should contain a JSON file named `expected_values.json`.